 Procedures and conventions for contributing to the Evergreen project

-A major goal of the Evergreen ILS Project is to become a long term, sustainable, community driven development effort.
-As such, it is necessary to define in concrete terms the acceptable procedures by which one can contribute to the overall improvement of Evergreen.
-There are many ways in which one can contribute, including, but not limited to, QA, bug fixes, code clean up, new features, enhancements to existing features, entirely new subsystems, end user documentation, technical documentation and translation/internationalization.
-All of these efforts are important for the ongoing success of the project, and none are any more important than the others for the long term success of Evergreen as a whole.
+For the Evergreen ILS Project to continue as a sustainable, community-driven development effort, the community needs to define, in concrete terms, the acceptable procedures by which one can contribute to the overall improvement of Evergreen.
+There are many ways in which one can contribute, including, but not limited to, QA, bug fixes, code cleanup, new features, enhancements to existing features, entirely new subsystems, end-user documentation, technical documentation and translation/internationalization.
+All of these efforts are important for the ongoing success of the project, and none are any more important than the others for the long-term success of Evergreen as a whole.
 The overarching goal of these procedures is to facilitate as much communication as possible among community members, and that communication occur early and often during the development process.
 It is the opinion of the original core development team that this communication is absolutely key to our continued success.

-This is a living document.
-It is meant to provide the reader, and potential contributor, with a set of clear guidelines that will help the contributor usher new material through the community process in an efficient manner.
+This is a living document with the goal of providing the reader, and potential contributor, with a set of clear guidelines that will help the contributor usher new material through the community process in an efficient manner.
 It is not meant to create undue roadblocks to any individual or set of potential contributors.
 If defects or inefficiencies in this process are identified and brought to the attention of the community to be addressed, then this set of guidelines may be amended from time to time.
 Nothing is written in stone.

 Before you contribute

-Owing to the fact that Evergreen has a wide, diverse and evolving code and documentation base, there are some basic steps a potential contributor should take to familiarize himself with both the existing code as well as the development and support community surrounding the project.
-These are not hard and fast requirements, but it is strongly suggested that any new contributor follow these steps in order to ease ones integration into the community.
+Owing to the fact that Evergreen has a wide, diverse and evolving code and documentation base, there are some basic steps a potential contributor should take to familiarize oneself with both the existing code as well as the development and support community surrounding the project.
+These are not hard and fast requirements, but the community strongly encourages any new contributor to follow these steps in order to ease ones integration into the community.

 Having spent some time learning the culture and code, and familiarizing yourself with the history of the project, it's time to consider contributing.
 Each successive time you contribute you can expect the process to become smoother as the core team learns about your coding style and skills, and as you learn what is expected and acceptable to the project and the community.